 LinkedIn makes saving posts easy.
 Finding them later?
 That's a different story.

-Your saved posts aren't gone.
-They're in a specific section that LinkedIn doesn't make particularly obvious, and the path to get there differs on desktop versus the mobile app.
-Below is the exact walkthrough for both, plus how to actually search and organize your saves once the list gets long.
+Below is the exact walkthrough for finding your saved posts on desktop and mobile, plus how to actually search and organize your saves once the list gets long.

-Your saved posts live in "My Items" on LinkedIn.
-Here's how to get there:
+Your saved posts - also called bookmarks - live in "My Items" on LinkedIn.
+There are three ways to access them:

-• Desktop: Click "My Items" in the left sidebar of your LinkedIn feed.
-If you don't see it, scroll down - it's below your profile card.
+1. Desktop sidebar: Click "My Items" in the left sidebar of your LinkedIn feed.
+If you don't see it, scroll down below your profile card.

-• Mobile app: Tap your profile photo (top left) → "View Profile" → scroll to "Resources" → tap "My Items" → select "Saved Posts and Articles."
+2. Mobile app: Tap your profile photo (top left) > select "Saved Posts and Articles."

-That's it.
 Everything you've ever saved is there, sorted chronologically.
+No search, no folders, no tags - just a list.

 If you need the full walkthrough with screenshots, or if LinkedIn has moved things around since you last checked (it does that - the algorithm and UI change regularly), keep reading.